Shake Shack ‘horrified’ NYC officers’ drinks may have had bleach

 The New York Patrolmen’s Benevolent Association had said the officers stopped at a Shake Shack in Manhattan on Monday evening and determined a toxic substance had been added to their beverages.

-The Detectives’ Endowment Association said the officers went to a hospital for treatment but weren’t seriously harmed.
+the officers went to a hospital for treatment but weren’t seriously harmed.
 The officers have since been released from the hospital.

 Shake Shack tweeted on Monday that they were “horrified” by the reports and were working with police.